 After November 10, the amount owed is calculated as follows:

 Delinquent Taxes and/or other Municipal Charges + Interest + Cost of Sale =

 Total Amount Owed

 To receive the exact amount owed, please contact the Tax Office at 201-337-8111 ext. #2009, #2010

 All payments received after November 10 MUST be made using guaranteed funds: cash or cashier’s check.
 Any other forms of payment WILL NOT be accepted.
 All other checks WILL be returned.
-In addition, the online tax payment system will not be available the last two weeks in December and the first week of January.
+In addition, the online tax payment system will not be available until January 16, 2022.

 The statute also requires a Public Notice of Tax Sale.
 All delinquencies as of 11/11 of the current year will appear in the Public Notice.

 Note: Failure of the property owner to receive a notice of tax sale properly mailed by the Tax Collector shall not constitute grounds to void the subsequent tax sale.

 Tax appeal forms are available and must be filed with the County Board of Taxation by April 1st of the current year at One Bergen County Plaza, 3rd Floor, Hackensack, NJ 07601.
 Please visit www.co.bergen.nj.us or call (201) 336-6300.

 In accordance with the provisions of N.J.S.A.
 54:4-64, the first half taxes of any year are on the basis of half the taxes of the preceding year.